Civil Society Development Foundation: Leadership

-The foundation is headed by Konstantin Kostin (born September 17, 1970 in Pushkin, Moscow region) — Russian political Consultant.
+The foundation is headed by Konstantin Kostin (born September 17, 1970, in Pushkin, Moscow region) — Russian political Consultant.
 Up to May 2012 — deputy head of the internal politics of the presidential administration of Russia.

 After leaving the Kremlin Kostin remains in good relations with the first Deputy head of the presidential Administration of the Russian Federation Vyacheslav Volodin, is his Adviser.

 Mr. Kostin told Izvestia daily the essence of his foundation: 'We align ourselves closely to the RAND Corporation, a leading research ‘think tank’ in the USA.
 We are an institution that helps improve policy and decision-making through research and analysis'.

 Vision

 Observers noted that the Kremlin changed the format of cooperation with the expert community: it was decided to attract specialists to work on government projects special funds-operators.
 It was emphasized that it is connected with the desire of the authorities to independent information in the analysis, including the electoral behavior of the Russians.

 Director of Fund of effective policy Gleb Pavlovsky believes that Konstantin served as one of the most important links in view of the Kremlin with the realities.
 Political analyst notes «the incredible efficiency of the head of the new structure.
 The sense of the FCSD, in the opinion of Pavlovsky, is as follows: ‘we are talking about a relatively independent structure that is affiliated closely with the office of internal policy, but still it does not’.

-According to the Director of the National Energy Security Fund Konstantin Simonov, an Appointment of Konstantin Kostin head of the Civil Society Development Foundation ‘creates a very good tradition, when such a high-ranking official did not jump out of one chair into another, but goes out from the midst of state administration to join an environment of «intellectual management», even more, to the nourishment of the political system’.
-In our country, says Simonov, there is a lack of thoughtful and reliable analysts, because quite often analytical structures do not do what they have to'.
-In this sense, an expert believes, the Kostin’s Fund could be a producer of meanings for the Kremlin’.
+According to Konstantin Simonov, Director of the National Energy Security Fund, the appointment of Konstantin Kostin as head of the Civil Society Development Foundation reflected a practice of former government officials moving into policy and analytical organizations.
+Simonov also argued that the foundation could contribute analytical work to government decision-making and stated that Russia lacked a sufficient number of independent analytical institutions.

 The establishment of the Fund welcomed the Deputy of the State Duma, political scientist Vyacheslav Nikonov, who in an interview with PRAVDA.Ru, in particular, said: 'I have suggested to create a Fund for the support of civil society, because in this respect, Russia is lagging behind all the developed Western countries.
 And we have the level of support for our civil institutions from outside of Russia is more, than inside Russia.
 Therefore, I believe'.